 Access to make purchase requests is provided through the Finance tab in CalLink.
 Learn more about accessing your funds here (scroll down to read the FAQs at the bottom).
 If you are spending money provided to you from the ASUC, you need to have a member of your organization become certified as an agent here (scroll down to read the FAQs at the bottom).
 The agent also has to be part of the process of advancing the stage of a CalLink request.

 If your student organization is sponsored by the ASUC, that means that you are under the fiscal umbrella of the ASUC.
 When you became ASUC-sponsored, the ASUC extended its 501(c)3 non-profit status to your organization.
 Thus, donors may be able to get tax write-offs when they make a donation to your organization.
 To apply to use the ASUC’s tax ID, click here and scroll down to read the the FAQs at the bottom.
-Checks should be mailed to the LEAD Center and made out to the ASUC / your student organization’s name.
+Interested donors can visit the online donation portal for a streamlined donation process.
+Alternatively, checks can be mailed to the LEAD Center and made out to the ASUC / your student organization’s name.

 Visit the LEAD Center’s Business and Finance Office, which is a kiosk with a glass window into the hallway, right beside the LEAD Center at 432 Eshleman Hall.